ModDota/moddota.github.io/_articles/invisibility-ability-example.md

 This is a datadriven + lua ability that will apply the invis state and texture, with some extra particles and effects.

-{% include gfycat.html id=MajesticDimpledIrishwaterspaniel %}
+{% include gfycat.html id="MajesticDimpledIrishwaterspaniel" %}

 (Some effects might not be from this example, as this video shows the Assassin hero, find it in the repository later on)